-Since all of the topics in the textbook cannot be covered in one semester, we will cover about twothirds to three-quarters of the text book usually a chapter a week.
+Since all of the topics in the textbook cannot be covered in one semester, we will cover about two-thirds to three-quarters of the text book, this works out to about two chapters a week.
 The schedule will be posted in D2L by the end of the first week of class.
-The reading for the first week will be chapter one of the text book.
+The reading for the first and second week will be chapters 1-3 of the text book.